redis/redis-doc/commands/zmscore.md

-Returns the scores associated with the specified members in the sorted set stored at _key_.
+Returns the scores associated with the specified members in the [Redis sorted set](/docs/data-types/sorted-sets) stored at _key_.

 For every _member_ that doesn't exist in the sorted set, a `nil` value is returned.